iamruinous/matrix-cli/README.md

 # matrix-cli
 CLI for Matrix written in rust

+⚠️ matrix-cli is very new, commands may change or be reorganized until things are more mature. ⚠️

 ## Installing

 Check the [releases page](https://github.com/iamruinous/matrix-cli/releases/latest) for pre-compiled binaries for many platforms.